samarthps29/reflections/README.md

+NOTE - Cyclic is shutting down.
+I'll need to host it somewhere else.

 ### Reflections
 Welcome to Reflections, your personal space for jotting down thoughts, ideas, and notes effortlessly.
 This feature-rich web app not only simplifies the note-taking process but elevates it with advanced features and a user-friendly interface.